-Broiled chicken thighs that’s low fuss to make and requires minimal clean up.
-With only 4 ingredients needed, this artichoke and garlic broiled chicken thighs takes only 30 minutes to make!
+Broiled chicken thighs that are low fuss to make and require minimal clean up.
+With only 4 ingredients needed, this artichoke and garlic broiled chicken thighs dish takes only 30 minutes to make!
 A classic go to weeknight dinner recipe.
 Healthy and delicious.
 Gluten Free and Dairy Free.
 There are some recipes that I have made time and time again and yet have never written about them on here.
 Just those classic go to getogether or dinner recipes that I make so frequently that I always put off snapping a proper photo of until the following time.

 Well no more.

 These garlic and oregano broiled chicken thighs with artichoke hearts have been kept from you for way to long.